openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 ### Configure and create webhook secret for GitHub, Gitlab and Bitbucket Cloud provider

-`tkn-pac webhook add [-n namespace]`: Allows you to add new webhook secret for a given provider and update the value of the new webhook secret in the existing `Secret` object used to interact with Pipelines as Code
+`tkn-pac webhook add [-n namespace]`: Allows you to add new webhook secret for a given provider and update the value of the new webhook secret in the existing `Secret` object used to interact with Pipelines-as-Code

 {{< /details >}}